 This reads as a component rule, not a page rule.
 When the card region is wide enough, the card gets a media object layout.
 When it is narrow, it stacks.

-Query the context, not every element
+Query the component, not every value

 Watch intrinsic sizing

 Container queries do not remove the need for good sizing rules.
 A child with a long URL, a wide table, or a fixed-width image can still overflow.
-Use constraints that allow content to shrink.

 .product-card {